-Gluten Free Guyanese Sada Roti!
-Grain and Gluten Free Sada Roti to be precise.
-Paleo and oh so delicious.
-This gluten free sada roti tastes so much like its gluten filled counter part that I can't believe it is gluten free.
-If you gluten free and or paleo like me and just miss roti so much, but can no longer tolerate gluten this is the recipe for you.
-It is simple and only requires a few ingredients.
+Gluten Free Sada Roti is a delicious Guyanese flatbread that tastes nearly identical to traditional sada roti.
+If you are gluten free and/or paleo like me and just miss roti so much, but can no longer tolerate gluten, this is the recipe for you.
+It is simple, grain free, and only requires a few ingredients.

-Baking Powder: A simple every day raising agent to help give your gluten free roti a lift and keep them soft.
+- Baking Powder: A simple everyday raising agent to help give your gluten free roti a lift and keep them soft.

 Combine these simple ingredients with boiling hot water to form a soft dough, then shape the dough into gluten free rotis!

-This recipe makes 4-5 average sized sada rotis.
 I start by diving the dough into 4 balls, then I press the excess from the trimmed roti ends together to make my fifth roti.

 Rolling out the Rotis